noahtren/Freewire/README.md

 1D tape of numbers.
 This is a generalization of what layers already do (if their representations were flattened), but doesn't specify that the inputs and activation functions of each node in a given operation need to be homogeneous.
-This graphic shows the 1D tape on the left and the freely wired neural network that it represents on the right.
+This graphic shows the 1D tape on the left and the freely wired neural network that it represents on the right (biases are left out in this image for simplicity).

 <img src="https://i.imgur.com/ouGgwEQ.png" height="300"><img src="https://i.imgur.com/13KNQ6f.png" height="300">